EOEPCA/deployment-guide/docs/prerequisites/ingress/gateway.md

 The NGINX ingress controller can now be used to define ingresses as normal - using `Ingress` resources.

-> Since TLS Passthhrough was specified for the Gateway, NGINX handles TLS termination and certificate management using Letsencrypt as per normal.
+> Since TLS Passthrough was specified for the Gateway, NGINX handles TLS termination and certificate management using Letsencrypt as per normal.
 >
 > The ingress assumes use of TLS via Let's Encrypt, as described in the [TLS Management](../tls.md) section - making use of the `letsencrypt-http01-nginx` [_ClusterIssuer_](../tls.md#create-a-clusterissuer-for-lets-encrypt).